 Since 1927, the Labour Party and the Co-operative Party electoral agreement means you can stand for both parties at the ballot box.
-We already have over 800 Labour & Co-operative Councillors putting our values of self-help, equality and solidarity into action.
+We already have over 1,600 Labour & Co-operative Councillors putting our values of self-help, equality and solidarity into action.

 and if elected, be officially known as a Labour & Co-operative Councillor.

-Every Co-op Party member is eligible to join the development programme, but in order to progress to be a Co-operative Party candidate, the current rules say candidates must have been in membership of the Party for nine months and a member of a recognised co-operative.
+Every Co-operative Party member is eligible to join the development programme, but in order to progress to be a Co-operative Party candidate, the current rules say candidates must have been in membership of the Party for nine months and a member of a recognised co-operative.

 However, local parties may waive these rules, particularly if they discourage some candidates such as young people, women and BAME members, or if there have not been local opportunities for members to participate.